Enroll as little as $5,000 of unsecured debts in this straight-forward program.

 It’s relatively safe.
-Its application uses a secure connection and McAfee software to monitor the site for malware, phishing and other attacks (we verified this on McAfee’s website).
+Its application uses a secure connection and McAfee software to monitor the site for malware, phishing and other attacks.
 The rest of its site doesn’t always have a secure connection, however.

 The fact that it’s not an accredited member of the International Association of Professional Debt Arbitrators (IAPDA) is also worrying.
-The debt relief industry has a shady history and this trade organizations were created to help enforce standards and protect consumers from scams — which are less of a problem than they were a decade ago, but still exist.
+The debt relief industry has a shady history and this trade organization was created to help enforce standards and protect consumers from scams — which are less of a problem than they were a decade ago, but still exist.

-With that said, CountryWide Debt Relief does meet most basic standards set by the Federal Trade Commission: It doesn’t guarantee anything and doesn’t charge fees until at least one of your debts has been settled.
-Still, it doesn’t have much information on its website, which is more than a little sketchy in terms of aesthetics and content.
+With that said, CountryWide Debt Relief does meet most basic standards set by the Federal Trade Commission: It doesn’t guarantee anything or charge fees until at least one of your debts has been settled.

 How do I sign up?

-- Go to CountryWide Debt Relief’s site and click Getting Started.
+- Go to the CountryWide Debt Relief website and click See If You Qualify.

 - Select the amount of debt you want to enroll and click Continue.

-- Select how far behind you are on your payments and your estimated credit score (you don’t need to know an exact number) before hitting Continue.
+- Select how far behind you are on your payments and click Continue.

-- Enter your contact information and select your state, unchecking the box at the bottom if you don’t want CountryWide to contact you by phone, email or text just yet, before clicking See Your Results.
+- Enter your contact information, select your state and uncheck the box at the bottom if you don’t want CountryWide to contact you just yet.
+Click See Your Results.